mtdhuynh/msc-thesis/README.md

 Follow the instructions at the bottom of the [SUN Dataset website](http://sundatabase.org/) to request access to the data.

 Then, download the `zip` folders to [`data/00_zip`](./data/00_zip/).
 Make sure to have enough space on disk.
-The overall size of the SUN dataset is roughly `67GB`.
+The overall size of the SUN dataset is roughly 67GB.

 ### 2. Extract the `zip` folders

 After downloading is done, extract the `zip` folders into [`data/01_raw`](./data/01_raw/).

-You should end up with `101` folders:
+You should end up with **101** folders:
-- `x100 case` folders, containing 100 video sequences, each with a different polyp.
+- 100 `case` folders, containing 100 video sequences, each with a different polyp.
--  `x1 annotation_txt` folder, containing the bounding box annotations for each image in each sequence/case.
+- 1 `annotation_txt` folder, containing the bounding box annotations for each image in each sequence/case.

-Negative frames come from the first `13` cases.
+Negative frames come from the first 13 cases.
 When unzipping the `zip` folders, make sure that the negative frames go in the corresponding `case` folders, where also positive frames reside.

 ### 3. Organize `data` folder